melix/openbeans/README.md

 The new coordinates are `me.champeau.openbeans:openbeans:1.0.1`

-There are no changes to source code but the library is built with Java 8.
+There are no changes to source code but the library is built with Java 8 but targetting Java 6 compatibility.